Solar cooker with reflective panels, insulation, and temperature monitoring demonstrating ways to improve solar cooking efficiency.

 3. Does preheating a solar cooker help?

-5. Can I use a solar cooker in cloudy weather?
+5. Can I use a solar cooker in the winter or during cloudy weather?